Ivana Icardi, Mauro's sister world champion... by mistake. Spain, incredible gaffe

-Ivana Icardi soccer world champion without… having played.
+Ivana Icardi wins the football World Cup without playing.
 The gaffe of the Spanish government (Instagram photo ivanaicardi)

 Ivana Icardi wins the World Cup.
 The gaffe of the government in Spain